Jython1415/csds391-pa2/README.md

     I created the basic file structure, created empty files, and read through the instructions.

 2. Figure out what to do

+    I re-read the instructions and consulted my friends who have started the project.

+3. Import and parse the data

+    I created a class (IrisData) that reads the data in the "iris.data" file and parses it.
+It stores the data in a 2D array.

+4. Review the k-means clustering algorithm so that I can implement it.